m-khozyashev/m-khozyashev/README.md

 </div>

 #### Objective:
 The company's application needed to evolve to meet modern standards for functionality and user interface.
-Additionally, the push notification module had heavy legacy and high volume of bugs.
+Additionally, the push notification module had a heavy legacy and a high volume of bugs.

 #### My Role:
 My responsibilities included enhancing push notification functionalities, creating new screens, and reducing bugs.

 #### What I Did:
 - Created more than 20 new screens including UI (auto layout & manual layout) and business logic using the RxSwift framework.
-- Rewritten from the scratch the Push notifications module with heavy legacy.
+- Rewritten from scratch the Push notifications module with heavy legacy.
 Added rich notifications support.
 - Successfully reduced the bugs backlog.
 - Participated in code review.

 #### Results:
 Added several important features such as Transaction feed and Showcase.
-Made Push notifications module easy to maintain and expandable, and also was responsible for supporting it.
+Made the Push notifications module easy to maintain and expandable, and also was responsible for supporting it.
 Increased the percentage of trouble-free app users from 90% to 94%.

 <b>Stack:</b> UIKit, RxSwift, Realm, MVVM, XCTest/XCUITest